The UW Huskies’ passing game is broken. So, where do Jacob Eason and Co. go from here?

 Here’s what not-getting-the-ball-a-bunch looks like: Baccellia, UW’s senior starter opposite Fuller, has excelled in three nonconference games — posting 13 catches, 195 receiving yards, 15 yards per reception and a pair of touchdowns.

 But in three games against Pac-12 competition, he has been rendered utterly ineffective, managing just six catches — two per game — for 41 yards and 6.8 yards per reception.
 Still, the coaching staff has (perhaps stubbornly) stuck with him.
-On Saturday, he contributed one essentially irrelevant catch for one yard on five targets.
+Saturday, he contributed one essentially irrelevant catch for a single yard on five targets.

-Senior wide receiver Chico McClatcher, meanwhile, has not caught a pass since the 52-20 win over Hawaii on Sept.
+Senior wide receiver Chico McClatcher, meanwhile, has not caught a pass since the 52-20 victory over Hawaii on Sept.
 14. Nacua — a 6-1, 204-pound former four-star freshman — has been targeted a grand total of one time this season, and he turned that target into a picturesque 28-yard touchdown.
 And it’s not that Puka isn’t playing, either; the highly touted freshman receiver just rarely runs a route.
 Most often, he enters the game, blocks for a running play and then immediately exits again.
 This begs the obvious question: they burned his redshirt so he could block?

-As for the trio of talented former four-star redshirt freshmen, Austin Osborne has recorded one catch for -2 yards this season.
-Spiker — who holds the California state record with 72 prep receiving touchdowns — has played in three games without earning a target, and 182-pound speedster Trey Lowe has been sidelined for the first six games with an infection.
+As for the trio of talented former four-star redshirt freshmen, Austin Osborne has recorded one catch for minus-2 yards this season.
+Spiker — who holds the California state prep record with 72 receiving touchdowns — has played in three games without earning a target, and 182-pound speedster Trey Lowe has been sidelined for the first six games with an infection.

-Petersen has often repeated that those who practice most consistently will earn opportunities in games.
+Petersen often has repeated that those who practice most consistently will earn opportunities in games.
 But, if Fuller and Baccellia are so much better than everybody else, isn’t that also an issue?
-If players as presumably talented as Nacua, Osborne and Spiker all can’t earn a target in a lopsided 10-point loss, who’s really to blame?
+If players as presumably talented as Nacua, Osborne and Spiker all can’t earn a target in a lopsided 10-point defeat, who’s really to blame?

 When asked if UW’s pass game woes can be traced to personnel and an inability to get open, Petersen said, “I think it’s everything.
 We’ll look at the tape there.
 But like I said, I know a couple times we’ve just got to cut our losses.
 (Eason) threw a couple good balls in there that we didn’t make plays on.
 We’ve got do a better job, there’s no question, in the pass game.”

-In three nonconference games this season, Eason has completed 77.5% of his passes, throwing for 901 yards and 10 touchdowns with one interception (while being sacked just once).
+In three nonconference games, Eason has completed 77.5% of his passes, throwing for 901 yards and 10 touchdowns with one interception (while being sacked just once).

 Meanwhile, in three Pac-12 contests, the former Lake Stevens High School standout has completed just 54.3% of his passes, throwing for 548 yards with one touchdown and two interceptions (while being sacked seven times).

 In Eason, Washington touts perhaps the Pac-12’s (and the nation’s?) most talented physical passer.
-And yet, the Huskies rank sixth in the conference in passing touchdowns (11), seventh in completion percentage (65.8%), eighth in yards per attempt (8.1) and pass efficiency rating (150.4) and ninth in passing offense (248.8 yards per game).
+And yet, the Huskies rank sixth in the conference in passing touchdowns (11), seventh in completion percentage (65.8), eighth in yards per attempt (8.1) and pass efficiency rating (150.4) and ninth in passing offense (248.8 yards a game).

 Too often, Eason has stood in the backfield without any answers.
 Perhaps that’s play-calling.
 Perhaps it’s personnel, or coaching, or preparation, or all of the above.
-With UW’s next three Pac-12 games coming against 4-1 Arizona, 4-1 Oregon and 4-1 Utah, Petersen and Co. have precious little time to improve their suddenly incompetent passing attack.
+With UW’s next three Pac-12 games coming against 4-1 Arizona, 4-1 Oregon and 4-1 Utah, Petersen and Co., have precious little time to improve their suddenly incompetent passing attack.

 The Huskies’ jerseys were clean on Saturday night.